 - Deep Algebra Focus: Approximately 70% of the Math tests students on in-depth algebra knowledge, including simplifying and manipulating expressions and equations, linear equations and models, quadratic models and systems, and exponential functions.

-- Desmos Integration: The graphing calculator built in to the test engine is a powerful tool for finding solutions and visualizing systems of equations, but it is not a perfect shortcut.
+- Desmos Integration: The graphing calculator built into the test engine is a powerful tool for finding solutions, visualizing systems of equations, and working with percents and statistics, but it is not a perfect shortcut.

-- The Scratch Paper Mandate: Despite the online format, Cozzens insists students must draw out geometry problems, write out formulas, and do algebra by hand to avoid common mistakes and pitfalls.
+- The Scratch Paper Mandate: Despite the online format, Cozzens insists students must draw out geometry problems, write out formulas, and do algebra by hand when possible to avoid common mistakes and pitfalls.

 Critical Assessments

-Cozzens and Warshaw shared big-picture insights and takeaways from their work with SAT students over the past two years.
+Cozzens, Warshaw, and Crawford shared big-picture insights and takeaways from their work with SAT students over the past two years.

-- The “Real Test” Gap: Students often score 50 to 60 points lower on the real SAT than they do on official “Bluebook” practice tests.he live exam is significantly more challenging than most available practice materials.
+- The “Real Test” Gap: The live exam is significantly more challenging than most available practice materials.
+Students often score 50 to 60 points lower on the real SAT than they do on official “Bluebook” practice tests.

 - Practice Makes Perfect: Top students must try for speed and perfection on all available practice tests: the more questions they solve, and the more they practice the most efficient solutions, the more ready they’ll be for the challenges of test day.

-- Iterative Testing: Students are frequently taking the test as many as 5 or 6 times, to maximize their chances of encountering a favorable test, and to capitalize on superscore policies at admissions offices.
+- Iterative Testing: Students commonly take the real test as many as 5 or 6 times, to maximize their chances of encountering a favorable test and to capitalize on superscore policies at admissions offices.
 This is more palatable now because the test is shorter and less exhausting than before.

-- Long-Term Habit Formation: Cozzens and Warshaw argue that the most successful students treat SAT preparation like practicing a sport or a musical instrument, with a focus on developing a technique via reflective review, rather than cramming and rote memorization..
+- Long-Term Habit Formation: The Bespoke experts argue that the most successful students treat SAT preparation like practicing a sport or a musical instrument, developing a technique via focused practice and reflective review, rather than cramming and rote memorization.

 Conclusion and Next Steps

-For the modern SAT,slow, steady preparation consistently beats compressed, high-volume cramming.
+For the modern SAT, slow and steady preparation consistently beats compressed and high-volume cramming.
 Practicing the test helps students improve, and practicing with expert guidance makes the process efficient and even enjoyable.
 As college admissions become more competitive and more reliant on standardized test scores, developing a strong, flexible technique is the only reliable way for students to handle the “tough stuff” the test is sure to throw at them on test day.